HIPAA Compliance

 Version Control

-Email Notification
+Email Notification and Alerts

 Docsvault helps identify or discover user activities and system errors when they happen through email notifications.
 HIPAA requires that companies have policies to protect data from intentional or unintentional modifications or deletes due to user activities.
 Docsvault protects your data from unauthorized user access through instant email notification when someone is trying to access, modify or delete your documents.